Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

-We know that live chat isn’t some new, groundbreaking technology.
+We also know that live chat itself as a concept isn’t some new, groundbreaking technology.
 It’s been around for years, primarily as a customer support channel.

-Chances are, you’ve used live chat to communicate with a customer support person before.
+Chances are, you’ve used real-time chat to communicate with a customer support person before.

 (For me, live chat has always been my go-to option for troubleshooting issues with my cable TV service.
 I’ve always found it more convenient / less miserable than calling.)